-- How the body responds to the treatment used to induce labor.
+- Type of induction technique used and how the body responds to the treatment used to induce labor.

 - Whether it’s the woman’s first pregnancy (labor induction usually takes longer if it’s the first pregnancy).